All about earthworms

 Internal organs

 The body contains a simple circulatory system with two main blood vessels, five bands of tissue that pump blood, a digestive tract, reproductive organs, and an anus.
-They have two heart-like organs and between them are glands that manage calcium in their diet.
+In addition, they have two heart-like organs, and between them are glands that manage calcium in their diet.

 Head

 You may have wondered if earthworms have a head and brain.
 Well, they do!
 And the head can be identified.
-It’s called the prostomium and is at the end of the body closest to the clitellum (which is identifiable because it’s usually a lighter color than the rest of the body).
-They also have a mouth—toothless, but equipped with strong muscles for eating.
+It’s called the prostomium and is at the end of the body closest to the clitellum (the band that’s usually a lighter color than the rest of the body).
+They also have a mouth—it’s toothless but equipped with strong muscles for eating.
 And, eat they do—up to half or more of their body weight per day.

 Brain

-As for the brain, studies show it holds a mere 302 neurons and 7,000 synapses.
-By comparison, a fruit fly has 250,000 neurons and 10 million synapses.
-(Neurons act as transmitters of sensory input to and from the skin and muscles; synapses are the various connections between nerve cells.)
-Despite being so rudimentary, another study¹ shows they can “think” and decide whether to investigate a particularly delicious odor or not.
+As for the brain, research shows it holds a mere 302 neurons and 7,000 synapses.1 By comparison, a fruit fly has 250,000 neurons and ten million synapses.
+(Neurons transmit sensory input to and from the skin and muscles; synapses are the various connections between nerve cells.)
+Yet, despite being so rudimentary, another study2 surprisingly shows they can “think” and decide whether to investigate a particularly delicious odor or not.

 Mouth, digestion

 Earthworms use muscular “lips” and a sucking action to pull food into their mouth.
-There the food is moistened (if it isn’t already wet) and swallowed.
-It moves down the throat to a storage pouch called a crop.
-It goes from there to the gizzard, where powerful muscles grind and mix it with a little help from fine sand particles that have also been consumed.
+The food is moistened (if it isn’t already wet) and swallowed.
+Next, it moves down the throat to a storage pouch called a crop.
+It goes from there to the gizzard, where powerful muscles grind and mix it with a bit of help from fine sand particles that have also been consumed.

 Senses

 Having a simple body doesn’t mean they lack senses.
-Earthworms react to heat, cold, touch, and vibrations, and they have chemoreceptors that detect odors.
-They don’t have ears, a nose, or true eyes, but they have light-detecting cells.
+Earthworms react to heat, cold, touch, and vibrations and have chemoreceptors that detect odors.
+They don’t have ears, a nose, or actual eyes, but they have light-detecting cells.
 The ultraviolet rays in sunlight can kill them, so they always move away from direct light.

 Movement